-- (1) a cusp; - (2) a solid torus regular neighbourhood of a closed geodesic with length less than $\epsilon$ ; - (3) a closed geodesic of length $\epsilon$ .
+(1) a cusp;

+- (2) a solid torus regular neighbourhood of a closed geodesic with length less than ε ; - (3) a closed geodesic of length ε .

-In fact, Margulis's result [15] is considerably more general than this, as there is a version of the theorem that applies to any discrete subgroup of any semi-simple Lie group.
-But in the case of a finite-volume hyperbolic 3-manifold M, this theorem implies that, topologically, M is obtained from its $\epsilon$ -thick part by attaching solid tori, or in other words, by Dehn filling.
+In fact, Margulis's result [18] is considerably more general and applies to any discrete subgroup of any semi-simple Lie group.
+But in the case of a finite-volume hyperbolic 3-manifold M, this theorem implies that, topologically, M is obtained from its ε -thick part by attaching solid tori, or in other words, by Dehn filling.